cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport-gp-storage-rca-collector.md

 # gpsupport storage_rca_collector

-This tool collects storage-related table data and generates an output file which can be provided to VMware Customer Support for diagnosis of storage-related errors or system failures.
+This tool collects storage-related table data and generates an output file which can be provided for diagnosis of storage-related errors or system failures.

 ## Usage